unknown12300/Bookmyshow-Movies-Auto-Interest-With-Multiple-Accounts/README.md

 and extract the file to a specific folder.

-enter im.py.
-Alternatively, you can rename the file and run it."
+## enter im.py.
+Alternatively, you can run by entering python im.py

 👉Note:-

 👉If you have the latest version of Selenium, the code may not run

 👉open cmd and enter